tjarb/mennekes.modbus/README.md

 # Mennekes Amtron
-This Homey app allows you to monitor your Mennekes Amtron devices using the modbus protocol
+This Homey app allows you to monitor and control your Mennekes Amtron devices using the modbus protocol

 ## Supported devices
 Mennekes Amtron